slyval/guidelines/SAP Commerce/restful notes.md

 502 -
 503 - service unavailable - represents that the system is not able to process the request at the moment
 ##### Error handling
-An error payload must be us
+An error payload must be used in conjunction status codes where errors have occured in order to provide context and detail
 ##### Searching, Filtering, Sorting, Pagination
 This should only be used with GET methods that also
 ###### Searching